 The following came from Matt Kaneali’i-Kleinfelder, candidate for Hawaii County Council District 5 representing Kurtistown, Mt.
 View, Glenwood, Orchidland Estates, Ainaloa, Hawaiian Acres, Fern Acres, Eden Roc, Fern Forest Estates, Mauka of Pahoa Town, Kaohe Homesteads, Kamaili Homesteads, Kalapana, Opihikao, Kehena and Kaimu.
-The other candidates are Ikaika Rodenhurst and Frederic Wirick.
+The other candidate is Ikaika Rodenhurst.

 1. Hawaii’s economy has been hard hit with the outbreak of the coronavirus and measures to prevent its spread, mainly because of the collapse of the tourism industry.
 Should we continue to rely largely on the visitor industry for economic vitality?
 What concrete steps would you take to bring tourism back?
 What else would you do to diversify the island’s economy?

 Hawaii is highly dependent on imports and tourism and extremely vulnerable to outside economic and environmental disturbances.
 The county Department. of Research and Development is developing a Strategic Tourism Plan to incorporate community concerns and the impacts of tourism.

 Given recent events, I am focusing on diversifying economic resilience through agriculture, alternative/renewable energy and specialized labor force.

 2. As the economy struggles, the county may have to cut expenses and seek new revenue sources.
 What would you cut?
 And what is an area where you see potential new revenue?